Advocate and Businessman Leo Bridgewater won a cannabiz grant and a place in Eaze’s Momentum accelerator program to help minority entrepreneurs.

-Bridgewater is a Trenton, NJ native, veteran, and entrepreneur.
-In 2001, Leo enlisted into the Army in response to 9/11.
+Bridgewater is a Trenton, NJ, native, veteran, and entrepreneur.
+In 2001, Leo joined the Army in response to 9/11.
 Leo left the Army in 2006.
-He then spent two and a half years working for the Dept. of the Army within the Department of Defense at the Pentagon in Washington DC.
+He then spent two and a half years working for the Dept. of the Army within the Department of Defense at the Pentagon in Washington, DC.

 As an advocate, Leo testified to an NJ Senate Committee to have Post Traumatic Stress Disorder (PTSD) added to the NJ Medical Marijuana Program.

 In September 2016, then-Governor Chris Christie signed bill S-2345 adding PTSD to the NJMMP, making PTSD the first mental health qualifying condition to the NJ MMP.

 Leo currently serves as National Director of Veterans Outreach with Minorities 4 Medical Marijuana (M4MM).
 Advisory Board Member for Cannabis World Conference Business Expo (CWCBE), and medical advisory board Chairman for MPX NJ.

 In 2016, Leo Bridgewater founded BridgeH2o LLC, signaling his evolution from Advocate to Consultant/Entrepreneur in the Cannabis Industry.
 His strain (or cultivar) sold at Harmony is called BridgeH2o.
 It was cultivated to ease his sleeping and PTSD issues.

 Eaze Cannabis Company Grant Program

 Of 250 applicants for the cannabis company grant, ten businesses have been selected for the 2021 cohort, including Bridgewater.